A Soda Company’s Long Obsession With Outer Space

 No one has ever put a billboard of satellites like this into orbit.
 But companies have proposed advertising in space for decades, even on the surface of the moon.
 They want as many eyes on their ads as possible, and they’ll fill up blank spaces where they can find them, from the sides of skyscrapers to the in-flight maps on airplanes.
 What’s a better blank space than, well, space?

 Pepsi’s obsession with decorating the skies actually goes back decades.
 The fascination began years before man or satellite left Earth, in the 1920s.
-Pilots started running paraffin oil through their planes’ exhaust pipes and zigzagging through the clouds, leaving fluffy trails of white smoke behind them in the clouds.
+Pilots started running paraffin oil through their planes’ exhaust pipes and zigzagging through the clouds, leaving fluffy trails of white smoke behind them.
 Skywriting, risky and mesmerizing, was “considered the future of advertising,” as Adrienne LaFrance wrote in The Atlantic in 2014.
 Companies lunged at it, Pepsi hardest of all.
 In 1940 alone, it paid for about 2,225 writings over 48 U.S. states, Mexico, Canada, Cuba, and South America, according to the Smithsonian’s National Air and Space Museum.
 The corporation became one of the longest-running contractors in the skywriting business.

 Then NASA came along, and after a few missions to the moon, the agency started sending astronauts to space on the Space Shuttles in the early 1980s.
 The effort garnered tremendous media attention and public interest.
 Brands, naturally, wanted in.
-In 1984, Coca-Cola asked NASA to take a can of soda along on a Shuttle flight.
+In 1984, Coca-Cola asked NASA to take a can of soda along on a shuttle flight.
 When Pepsi heard about it, it offered one of its cans, too.

-The rival companies designed cans designed to work in weightlessness, with special valves to dispense the soda.
+The rival companies designed cans that would work in weightlessness, with special valves to dispense the soda.
 According to a New York Times story, the Coke can cost $250,000 to develop.
 The Pepsi can cost—are you ready?—$14 million, according to the company.
 The cans flew on the shuttle Challenger in 1985.
 NASA, a federal agency that has avoided advertising anything since its inception, stressed that it considered the cans an engineering demonstration, a test of beverage containers for future thirsty astronauts.
 Coca-Cola and Pepsi, as you might expect, treated the mission like a commercial.

 A decade later, the makers of fizzy drinks were at it again.
 Coke sent another custom-made dispenser on a flight of the shuttle Endeavour in 1996.
 Pepsi went even bigger, with the help of another space agency.
-It paid for Russian cosmonauts to pose with a 4-foot-tall replica of a Pepsi can while they conducted a spacewalk—a routine but dangerous procedure—outside the former Mir space station.
+It paid for Russian cosmonauts to pose with a four-foot-tall replica of a Pepsi can while they conducted a spacewalk—a routine but dangerous procedure—outside the former Mir space station.
 The company refused to say exactly how much the stunt cost, but said it was in the seven figures.

-Unlike their American counterparts, Russian don’t mind advertising opportunities, especially lucrative ones.
+Unlike their American counterparts, Russians don’t mind advertising opportunities, especially lucrative ones.
 Over the years, Russian astronauts have filmed commercials for Pizza Hut, RadioShack, and an Israeli brand of milk while in space.
 And the country has had a special relationship with Pepsi since the Sputnik days.

 In 1959, the U.S. and the Soviet Union took turns showing off their culture and innovation to each other.
-The Soviets came to New York City, and the Americans to Moscow, where they put on display their best products and, by extension, their very distinct ways of life.
-At the American exhibit, the chairman of Pepsi asked President Richard Nixon to get the Soviet premier to have a sip.
+The Soviets came to New York City, and the Americans to Moscow, where they put on display their best products and, by extension, their distinct ways of life.
+At the American exhibit, the chairman of Pepsi asked then–Vice President Richard Nixon to get the Soviet premier to have a sip.

 He was eager to break into the Soviet market before a rival, Coca-Cola, did.
 The resulting moment—Nikita Khrushchev with a cup of Pepsi in his hand—was captured on camera and spread widely.
 “This was the best advertisement that a company could possibly want in the Soviet Union at that time,” writes Ksenia Zubacheva in Russia Beyond.